Bow International accepts submissions for articles via email, however, anyone wishing to submit is asked to read the below carefully.

 Yes!
 There is some money available for publication, although not an enormous amount.
 Don’t expect to make a living off Bow.
 A decent night out at best.
 (Maybe even a night out for two, depending on extravagance.)

-Contributors to Bow have to complete at least two forms to be accepted onto Future Publishing’s automated payment systems.
+Getting it involves jumping through some digital hoops.
+You cannot just send in an invoice.
+Contributors to Bow have to complete at least two long forms to be accepted onto Future Publishing’s automated payment systems.
 They also have to log in and acknowledge payments on the Future website.
-It’s a slightly tedious process the first time around, much easier on any subsequent commissions.
+I wish this system was a little simpler and friendlier, but there we are.
+It’s a tedious process the first time around, much easier on any subsequent commissions.

 What are we looking for right now?